 Patients also freeze sperm ahead of assisted reproductive treatment as a backup just in case they are unable to attend due to travel or other commitments or if they have experienced difficulty collecting a sample.

-Genea aims to do one egg and sperm collection per patient and from this one stimulation cycle, create enough good quality embryos for patients to complete their family.
-It’s the egg collection, with the hormone injections, day surgery procedure and cost - that is the greatest impost to the woman.
-In contrast, the subsequent use of frozen embryos is simple, often drug free and less than half the cost of a fresh cycle.
-At Genea 59% of patients who achieved a live birth and returned for a frozen transfer have had a second child with just one stimulated IVF cycle.* The One Cycle, One Family approach is at the heart of what we do and so our vitrification technique is of the highest standard to enable us to achieve this.
+Our BHAGoal at Genea is to do one egg and sperm collection per patient and from this one stimulation cycle, create enough good quality embryos for patients to complete their family.
+It’s the egg collection, with the hormone injections, day surgery procedure and cost - that are the greatest impost to the woman.
+In contrast, the subsequent use of frozen embryos is fairly simple, often drug free and less than half the cost of a fresh cycle.
+At Genea, 58% of patients who achieved a live birth and returned for a frozen transfer have had a second child with just one fresh stimulated IVF cycle*.
+The One Cycle, One Family approach is at the heart of what we do and so our vitrification technique is of the highest standard to enable us to achieve this.

 Vitrification is the process Genea uses to freeze eggs and embryos.
 Genea was the first clinic in Australia to develop and routinely replace the old slow freezing method with the more efficient and successful vitrification process.
-Older techniques risked ice crystals forming during the freezing process which more commonly caused cell damage.
-In contrast, vitrification technology is similar to snap freezing whereby scientists place the eggs or embryos in a special solution called a vitrification medium and that solution is then cooled so quickly that the structure of the water molecules doesn’t have time to form ice crystals.
-Instead it instantaneously solidifies into a glass-like structure.
+Older techniques risked ice crystals forming during the freezing process.
+We want to avoid ice crystals forming in your eggs or embryos as this can result in cell damage.
+Thankfully, vitrification technology is similar to snap freezing and removes the risk of ice crystals forming.
+Our scientists place the eggs or embryos in a special solution called a vitrification medium and that solution is then cooled so quickly that the structure of the water molecules (in the eggs and embryos) doesn’t have time to form ice crystals.
+Instead, it instantaneously solidifies into a glass-like structure.

-Ensuring you have access to leading science is key when considering treatment and freezing options.
-Genea draws on more than 30 years’ experience in fertility treatment to offer the latest innovative technologies in the fertility sector.
-Protecting and storing your embryos and eggs in optimal fluid and offering consistency in freezing results using Gavi® - all maximise the potential for you to have a baby in the future.
+.
+Protecting and storing your embryos and eggs in optimal fluid and offering consistency in freezing results maximises the potential for you to have a baby in the future.